Red1Rahman/Cryptography/README.md

-# Cryptography and Cybersecurity
+# Cryptography and Information Security
-Works done related to Cryptography.
-Contains implementation of some simple encryption protocols.

-# It's not well organized
+This directory contains the implementations done in Cryptography and Network Security lab.